luismayta/terraform-aws-lambda-function/docs/contributing.md

 # How To Contribute

-Contributions to terraform-module-template are welcome.
+Contributions to terraform-aws-lambda-function are welcome.

 Feel free to use all of the contribution options:

-- Contribute to terraform-module-template repositories on [GitHub](https://github.com/hadenlabs/terraform-module-template).
+- Contribute to terraform-aws-lambda-function repositories on [GitHub](https://github.com/hadenlabs/terraform-aws-lambda-function).
 See [Git flow](./contribute/git-flow.md).

 ## Getting Started